Pocket Knitting Calculator

 Gauge (Stitches per 10cm)

-If you input gauge, the calculator gives:
+If you input gauge, the calculator provides:

 Row Gauge (Rows per 10cm)

-• Knit swatch
+1. Knit a swatch

-• Block/relax (as per yarn)
+2. Block/relax (as per yarn)

-• Measure gauge
+3. Measure gauge

-• Enter in calculator
+4. Enter in calculator

-• Knit pocket with confidence
+5. Knit pocket with confidence

-8) History: Reuse & Consistency
+8. History: Reuse and Consistency

-• Saves time
+• Saving time

-• Production workflow stays clean
+• Keeping your production workflow clean

-If you're running a machine knitting studio, the history feature becomes your "mini database."
+If you're running a machine knitting studio, the history feature becomes your mini database.

-9) Export Options: CSV, PDF, Print, Copy
+9. Export Options: CSV, PDF, Print, Copy

-• Copy to Clipboard: Paste in WhatsApp/notes
+• Copy to Clipboard: Paste in WhatsApp or notes

 • Print: Workshop reference sheet

-• CSV: Record keeping, spreadsheet planning
+• CSV: Record keeping and spreadsheet planning

-• PDF: Attach in client file/pattern pack
+• PDF: Attach in client file or pattern pack

-10) Best Practices (Real-world Knitting Experience)
+10. Best Practices (Real-World Knitting Experience)

-• Always consider ease (pockets look better smaller in tight fit garments).
+• Always consider ease — pockets look better smaller in tight-fit garments.

-Calculator Confusion: Why Is There a Difference Between Base Measurement and Final Result?
+Why Is There a Difference Between Base Measurement and Final Result?

-The calculator only displays base calculation and seam allowance for simplicity, but 3 additional steps are executed in the background that affect the final size.
+Answer: The calculator only displays base calculation and seam allowance for simplicity, but 3 additional steps are executed in the background that affect the final size.

 Step-by-Step Calculation Breakdown

-Step 1: Base Measurement (Starting Point)
+Step 1: Base Measurement

 Step 2: Style-Based Adjustment (Hidden Step)